MidasLamb/RS-Wiki-Quest-Checker/README.md

 ## What is this?
 This chrome extension adds crosses and checks next to the quest based on quest completion.

+### Quick guide feature
+You can now click on the steps in a quick guide to turn it green, so you can easily keep track where you are at!

 ## Installation
 ### Easy installation
 You can just install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/rs-wiki-quest-checker/lkihabnfkocdfnaccjojjblkbagdgaek)!
 You only have to configure the app afterwards.